-The Origins of Aikido and the AYC
+The History of Aikido

 Sokaku Takeda